qaep/selfbot/readme.md

-# 🪐 Intrusif Selfbot 25+ commands 🪐
+# 🪐 Intrusif Selfbot 🪐

 **NOTE:**
 *Selfbotting is not allowed as per Discord's Terms of Service.
 This repo is not maintained and not in use by anyone I know of.
 I will keep it up merely as an example.
 I do not encourage anyone to use this.*

+*also this selfbot as been made in french so translate it if you're not*
 ---

 ## 🌐 〢 Content